datatogether/reading_datatogether/notes/semester_02_2019/4-stewardship-2019-08-06.md

 > ...one of the biggest challenges to its sustainability, is that there is no organizing body to determine what gets built or used in digital infrastructure. - (42) Eghbal

-* I have hesitency about things like Secure Scuttlebutt (SSB), that have no way to edit posts.
+* I have hesitancy about things like Secure Scuttlebutt (SSB), that have no way to edit posts.
 I want my art to be what remains, not my growing pains.
 I don't want my shame and mistakes to be entertainment or reason for capital punishment (cancel culture).

 * How does maintenance and repair figure into the conversation as we focus on technological innovation and new tools?